gbala76/GettingAndCleaningData/README.md

 HAR Dataset\")

-- If you do not have the data.table package loaded already, then please install the package using the install.packages("data.table).
+- If you do not have the data.table package loaded already, then please install the package using the install.packages("data.table").
 You can load the package using the command library(data.table).

 - Run the script run_analysis.R in Rstudio using the command